 Dr. Jenny Dixon (Ph.D., University of Missouri) is featured in Journal of Applied Communication Research, Communication Quarterly, and The Electronic Journal of Communication.
 Jenny’s research explores work-family balance at the intersection of workplace diversity.
-Specifically, her research examines how single, child-free, and/or LGBTQ working adults represent and advocate for their work/family balance needs through everyday communication, in the workplace.
+Specifically, her research examines how single, child-free, and/or LGBTQ working adults represent and advocate for work/family balance needs through everyday communication, in the workplace.
 Jenny’s research also explores work-family balance for working adults belonging to family of choice.
 All of Jenny’s research occurs with a critical eye, considering lingering gendered distributions of labor, both at home and in the workplace.
 Dr. Dixon’s next project, “‘It’s a Hustle:’ Reimagining Work-Life Balance as a Social Class Experience,” looks at work-family balance advocacy as a phenomenon inseparable from social class.
 Her research will be presented at the National Communication Association’s annual conference in November, 2018.

 Department of Communication and Media Arts